eiwuert/taxi/public/docs/source/index.md

     "data": [
         {
             "title":  "Not an approved driver",
-            "detail": "You should contact your area car center to begin approving proccess.", "code": 401
+            "detail": "You should contact your area call center to begin approving proccess.", "code": 401
         }
     ]